You are here

 - Have IP addresses that are distinct to their institution;

-- Provide secure authentication if off-campus database access is allowed;
+- Provide secure authentication by requiring unique password protected credentials if off-campus database access is allowed;

 - Have technical support at a workable level so that BC ELN-licensed resources can be accessed by users;